-PCI is also often used alongside abbreviations of other types of sensitive data, such as PII or PHI.
+PCI is also often used alongside acronyms or abbreviations for other types of sensitive data, such as PII or PHI.
 PCI differs from other data types in that it is exclusively payment-related information.
-Other sensitive data that might be included among billing information, such as a name and address, is considered personal data.
-This data type encompasses a vast swath of information and can be referred to as sensitive personal information (SPI), personally identifiable information (PII), personal health information (PHI), nonpublic information (NPI), and more.
+Other sensitive data that might be included, such as a cardholder name and billing address, is considered personal data, unless that data is present alongside a PAN—in which case it would still be considered PCI.
+Personal data encompasses a vast swath of information and can be referred to as sensitive personal information (SPI), personally identifiable information (PII), personally identifiable financial information (PIFI), personal health information (PHI), nonpublic personal information (NPI), and more.

 There is some overlap between these designations—meaning a particular set of data could qualify as multiple types—but they ultimately depend on the regulation being considered and how that particular statute defines the data it is protecting.
 Typically they will be referred to as payments/privacy data or PCI/PII.